bonifaido/resos/README.md

 ## Building

-This project is built using [cargo](http://doc.crates.io) against the latest nightlies.
+This project is always built using [cargo](http://doc.crates.io) against the latest stable, beta, and nightly.

 ```bash
 $ cargo build